 Serving Clients Since 1979

 Divorce is rarely easy.
-It is often a difficult process, dealing with messy, challenging, uncertain, and emotional personal relationships.
-During such a time, it is vital to have the guidance and counsel of an attorney you can trust to give you trusted advice and to ensure that your property, financial interests, and parental rights are protected.
+It is often a complicated process, dealing with messy, challenging, uncertain, and emotional personal relationships.
+During such a time, it is vital to have the guidance and counsel of a family law attorney to give trusted advice and ensure that your property, financial interests, and parental rights are protected.

-At Krigel & Krigel, our experienced family law team can provide the representation you need for any type of divorce, whether contested, uncontested, high net worth, or in a same-sex relationship.
-Our goal is to help you resolve the divorce as effectively and efficiently as possible, preferably without the need for stressful and unnecessary litigation.
-We take a reasoned approach designed to serve the best interests of all involved using negotiation skills and mediation as needed to help you maintain control of the vital decisions involved in the divorce process.
+At Krigel & Krigel, our experienced family law team in Kansas City, can provide the legal representation needed for any divorce, whether contested, uncontested, high net worth or in a same-sex relationship.
+Our attorneys aim to help you resolve the divorce as effectively and efficiently as possible, preferably without needing stressful and unnecessary litigation.
+Our divorce lawyers take a reasoned approach designed to serve the best interests of all involved using negotiation skills and mediation as necessary to help you maintain control of the vital decisions involved in the divorce process.

-As in other states, divorce in Missouri is referred to as “dissolution.”
+As in other states, divorce in Kansas City, MO, is called “dissolution.”
 It starts when one spouse files a petition for divorce with the court.
-Missouri provides no-fault grounds for divorce based on irreconcilable differences that mean the marriage cannot be saved and is irretrievably broken.
-This is the quickest way to obtain a divorce as you will not have to prove marital misconduct on the part of your spouse in court.
+The state of MO provides no-fault grounds for divorce based on irreconcilable differences that mean the marriage cannot be saved and is irretrievably broken.
+This is the quickest way to obtain a divorce, as you will not have to prove marital misconduct on the part of your spouse in Kansas City court.

-However, you and your spouse will need to agree on all issues relevant to your divorce, such as child custody, child support, spousal support, and the division of marital property and debt.
+However, you and your spouse must agree on all issues relevant to your divorces, such as child custody, child support, spousal support, and the division of marital property and debt.
 You and your spouse can come to a marital settlement agreement on the issues through negotiation or mediation.
-If these means fail, your divorce is considered to be “contested” and will need to proceed to trial.
-Fortunately, most divorces are settled outside of court and our divorce lawyers will work on your behalf to achieve this goal.
+If these means fail, your divorce is considered “contested,” and you must proceed to trial.
+Fortunately, most divorces are settled outside of court, and our divorce lawyers in Kansas City will work on your behalf to achieve this goal.

 This evidence can be based on: